njmittet/learning-kotlin/README.md

 ## Scope Functions

 The Kotlin standard library contains several functions whose purpose is to execute a block of code within the context of an object.
-When such a function is calle on an object with a lambda expression provided, it forms a temporary scope.
+When such a function is called on an object with a lambda expression provided, it forms a temporary scope.
 Within this scope, the object can access without its name.
 These functions do the same: execute a block of code on an object.
-The difference is how the object is accessed inside the block and what is the result of the whole expression.
+Choosing the right one for your case can be a bit tricky, but difference between them is how the object is accessed inside the block and what the return value is.
+Scope functions do not introduce any new technical capabilities, but they can make code readable.

 ### let

-Executes the given block of code and returns the result of its last expression.
-The object is accessible as a lambda argument (it).
+Executes a code block and returns the result the last expression.
+The context object is accessed with the `lambda argument` `it` and the return values is a `lambda result`. `Let` is an `extension function`:

 ```kt
 val isEmpty = "myString".let {